alexchexes/ask-human-for-context/README.md

 Use `ask_human` especially for ambiguous requirements, risky tradeoffs, irreversible actions, external side effects, and situations where multiple reasonable approaches exist and the preferred one is not 100% clear.
 Keep the question concise where possible, but include necessary context details so the user is properly informed.
+When there are a few options, explain the implications of each.

 When a task requires many decisions from the user, or when the user explicitly asks you to ask questions or use `ask_human`, do not limit that to the initial planning phase.
 Continue talking with the user via that tool during implementation whenever a new assumption, design choice, external value, or behavior decision appears that was not already answered.
 Do not treat early answers as broad permission to infer the remaining details silently.

+If the original planned approach stops working, do not silently pivot to a materially different implementation.
+If the new path is noticeably more complex than expected, depends on a non-obvious mechanism, or introduces tradeoffs the user likely did not ask for, briefly explain the issue and ask before proceeding.

+For long or complex work, preserve important `ask_human` answers in visible progress updates so they survive context compaction.
+For non-trivial investigations or large multi-step tasks, prefer a temporary handoff note that records the current state, confirmed decisions, open questions, and next agreed step.

 ## Contradictions and questionable requests